 Comments due 27 Feb 2019

-The National Transport Commission (NTC) is investigating the barriers in the Australian Road Rules that prevent the safe and legal use of innovative vehicles and motorised mobility devices.
+The NTC is investigating the barriers in the Australian Road Rules that prevent the safe and legal use of innovative vehicles and motorised mobility devices.

 The NTC is seeking feedback on regulatory options that can provide a nationally-consistent approach to the safe and legal use of these devices.